scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Path selection.* In SCION, end hosts select network paths, rather than routers.
 The end hosts are empowered to make end-to-end path choices based on application requirements.
 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.
-When comparing to other approaches, such as semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, this has the advantage that there is no need to include semantics in packets.

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or keeping per-connection state.
 Routers only need to verify  MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup and is widely supported in modern CPUs.
 Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
 Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.